 Appointment Bookings - more information including booking policy is available here

-All notarial appointments must be booked via the online booking system here for all notarial services including services that can only be performed by an Australian Diplomatic or Consular Officer, including the witnessing of photo kits and affidavits.
+All notarial appointments must be booked via the online booking system here for all notarial services including services that can only be performed by an Australian Diplomatic or Consular Officer such as the witnessing of photo kits and affidavits.
 If you require the certification of a document as a true copy (that is no witnessing of a signature or any other verification for property or Australian banks) you are still required to make an appointment via the online booking system.
-Some notarial services can only be performed at the Australian High Commission in Singapore between 9:30am to 11:30am Tuesday and Thursday only, excluding some Singapore and Australian Public Holidays.
+Some notarial services can only be performed at the Australian High Commission in Singapore between 9:30am to 11:30am Tuesday and Thursday, excluding some Singapore and Australian Public Holidays.

 Please be advised the High Commission can only perform the limited range of notarial services for Australian documents, or foreign documents intended for use in Australia.
 Please refer to the Smartraveller website at www.smartraveller.gov.au for updated information regarding notarial services.